Brazil’s gay couples exchange vows in collective ceremony

-SAO PAULO (AP) — About forty gay couples have gotten married in downtown Sao Paulo, tying the knot partly out of fear that the new administration of President-elect Jair Bolsonaro could restrict same sex marriage.
+SAO PAULO (AP) — About forty gay couples got married in downtown Sao Paulo on Saturday, tying the knot partly out of fear that the new administration of President-elect Jair Bolsonaro could restrict same sex marriage.

-Bolsonaro has attracted criticism for his controversial views.
+Although his campaign did not express views against gay marriage, Bolsonaro’s record of homophobic comments has caused alarm.

 In an interview with Playboy magazine in December 2011, he said that he “would be incapable of loving a homosexual son.”
-He takes office on Jan.
-1.

-The couples exchanged vows Saturday during a collective ceremony held at Casa1, an NGO that provides support to disadvantaged LGBT youth.

-Casa1 launched a public financing project a few weeks ago to hold the ceremony “in the face of the political situation.”
+In May 2002, he also threatened gay people, saying that if he saw “two men kissing each other on the street” he would “beat them up.”

 Most Read Nation & World Stories